RonasIT/laravel-swagger/readme.md

 ### Custom driver

-You can specify the way to collect documentation by creating your own custom driver.
+You can specify the way to collect and view documentation by creating your own custom driver.

 You can find example of drivers [here](https://github.com/RonasIT/laravel-swagger/tree/master/src/Drivers).